flying-tiger/tec_util/README.md

     tec_util.slice_surfaces(slice_file, datafile_in, datafile_out)
     tec_util.difference_datasets(datafile_new, datafile_old, datafile_out)

-Currently, the Python API consists of three functions that reside in the tec_util module.
+Currently, the Python API consists of three functions that reside in the `tec_util` module.
 These functions follow a similar API to their command line counterparts.
-All functions accept pathnames as input and generate new datafiles containing the output.
+All functions accept pathnames as input and generate new datafiles as output.
 I chose this approach because returning a new, logically independent dataset from a function is not possible without adding a new frame to the global layout, which may be an undesireable side effect.
-Therefore, tec_util utilizes a less efficient file-based API but guarantees the state of the tecplot runtime after the function is called will be the same as before the the function call.
+Therefore, `tec_util` utilizes a less efficient file-based API but guarantees the state of the tecplot runtime after a function is called is the same as before the call.

 ## To Do
 * Make `slice_surfaces` take list of tuples; parse slices.py as part of the CLI.